Library FAQs

 -

 Selected libraries are available as a study space outside of library opening hours.
+Students and staff will be able to enter the library during after-hours using the swipe access points.

 For libraries and times available visit the library opening hours page.